The Roman Baths

 The Roman Baths is the site of extensive ruins and an interactive museum filled with many treasures and visual snippets that transport you back to Roman times and the lives of the Aquae Sulis people.
 Walk on ancient pavements as the Romans did 2,000 years ago, and explore chambers historically housing changing rooms and tepid plunge pools.

 Be sure to pick up an audioguide and listen to fascinating commentary as you slowly make your way around the site, available in 12 languages and with special guides for children.

-After your exploration you can take a sip of the spa water in the Pump Room containing 43 minerals, which for centuries has attracted visitors to Bath for curative purposes.
-This is a unique opportunity to get a real taste (literally!) of Roman Bath.
+Afterwards you can take a sip of the spa water in the Pump Room containing 43 minerals, which for centuries has attracted visitors to Bath for curative purposes.
+This is a unique opportunity to get a real taste of Roman Bath.
 If that doesn’t quite take your fancy then opt for afternoon tea in the Pump Room restaurant accompanied by music from the Pump Room Trio.

 From mid-June to the end of August, the Roman Baths are open until 10pm, illuminated by torchlight.
 The flickering torches cast shadows on the ancient pavements and create a beautifully romantic and magical atmosphere.

 Why not take a dip into Bath's spa history with a visit to the Roman Baths, a spa session at Thermae Bath Spa and dining at the Pump Room, with a Spas Ancient and Modern Package?

 The museum's twist on the escape room, Roman Rescue, is available on selected dates throughout 2020.
 Can you solve the clues and rescue a Roman slave from his master?